fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Get-AIPFileStatus.md

 # Get-AIPFileStatus

 ## SYNOPSIS
-Get the Azure Information Protection label and protection information for a specified file or files.
+Gets the Azure Information Protection label and protection information for a specified file or files.

 ## SYNTAX